-Looking ahead

-Planning for 2024 started in the autumn, just like all athletes we plan for the year ahead way in advance, so I already have a view of what I want to achieve next year - taking into account that there are a couple of areas I didn't quite deliver this year, which will roll over to 2024.
+Looking ahead Planning for 2024 started in the autumn, just like all athletes we plan for the year ahead way in advance, so I already have a view of what I want to achieve next vear - taking into account that there are a couple of areas I didn't quite deliver this year, which will roll over to 2024.
 My vision still remains which is aligned to our values, but the deliverables and KPIs will change year on year to help progress against the vision.
 In 2024, we will continue to embed equity, diversity and inclusion into our culture and our operations with a focus on accountability, education and clarity through sharing our progress.
 THERE ARE FOUR KEY AREAS OF FOCUS FOR 2024:

-LEADERSHIP PLAYER WORKPLACE LEADING ASSOCIATION ACCOUNTABILITY ENGAGEMENT IN EDI FOR PLAYERS Develop inclusive leadership behaviours and skills capabilities.
+LEADERSHIP ACCOUNTABILITY PLAYER ENGAGEMENT WORKPLACE Develop inclusive leadership behaviours and skills capabilities.
 Have our leadership team contribute to building our culture.
 Develop structures and strategies that motivate our leadership team to promote equity and inclusion and celebrate diversity.
 Continue to deliver EDI education across our membership in support of the ICEC report.
 Develop relations with Player Representatives to help inform EDI programme and EDI communications plan.
 Create a culture where all people feel safe, respected and connected - able to contribute and perform to their full potential.
-Promote the PCA as an employer of choice and a leading professional players association.
-Develop strong connections and collaboration across the game, external partners and communities.
-Diversify our supplier database.

-So here's to another year, thank you to my PCA colleagues, the EDI Working Group, the Player Representatives and an extra special thank you to my six Inclusion Champions: Alex Tudor, Abi Sakande, Arul Suppiah, David Thompson, Georgia Elwiss and Gemaal Hussain for your commitment, passion and support for the LBW programme.
+P ei le D ai th ai d So here's to another year, thank you to my PCA colleagues, the EDI Working Group, the Player Representatives and an extra special thank you to my six Inclusion Champions: Alex Tudor, Abi Sakande, Arul Suppiah, David Thompson, Georgia Elwiss and Gemaal Hussain for your commitment, passion and support for the LBW programme.
 I look forward to sharing our progress in the next issues.
 Wishing you all an enjoyable festive season, be safe and see you next year!